wheynelau/collate/README.md

 This program reads a folder with jsonl files and packs them into a msgpack for python.

-Usage: collate --input <INPUT> --output <OUTPUT> --tokenizer <TOKENIZER>
+Usage: collate [OPTIONS] --input <INPUT> --output <OUTPUT> --tokenizer <TOKENIZER> --format <FORMAT>

 Options:
   -i, --input <INPUT>
-          Input to the root folder, should contain jsonl files like so - path/*.jsonl
+          Input to the root folder, should contain jsonl files like so - path/*.jsonl or just a single file

   -o, --output <OUTPUT>
           Output folder for the JSONL files, will write the jsonl as their own files